fkmiec/goscript/README.md

 	    Restore a command after delete or export operation.
 Restores .go extension to the source file and recompiles.
   --goget|-g string
 	    Go get an external package (not part of stdlib) to pull into the project.
+  --gotidy
+	    Run go mod tidy (remove modules from go.mod file that are no longer required.
   --recompile
 	    Recompile existing source files in the project src directory.
   --setup